 “We’ve loved every minute of Avenue 5’s inaugural voyage,” HBO exec Amy Gravitt said in a statement.
 “Armando Iannucci and his team are masters of smart and incisive comedy, and the ensemble cast, brilliantly captained by Hugh Laurie, is second to none.
 We can’t wait to see what’s in store for our hapless heroes in season two.”

-There are some rumors that Avenue 5 Season 2 could release at some point in 2021.
-For what it’s worth, Armando Ianucci is waiting until the mood is right to release the season due to some of its themes.
+There are some rumors that Avenue 5 Season 2 could arrive at some point in 2021.
+For what it’s worth, Armando Ianucci is waiting until the mood is right to premiere the season due to some of its themes.
 He told The Hollywood Reporter, “So, we're just waiting to see what the mood might be as to how we pitch.
 Is it going to be bleak despair, or is it going to be very, very silly?
 Or maybe silly despair?
 I don't know.
 We tried to make season one as silly as possible, but it seems to have strangely become a kind of documentary about present-day conditions.”

 Is there an Avenue 5 Season 2 trailer?